leroi-marketing/sql-runner/README.md

 source venv/bin/activate
 # Install with dependencies, ex. s3 and azuredwh
 pip install git+https://github.com/leroi-marketing/sql-runner.git#egg=sql-runner[azuredwh]
+# Or install from pypi
+pip install sql-runner[azuredwh]
 ```

 But if you really want to install it globally, run this: